qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 on the computer side, but only for basic keycodes, not Unicode (accented characters, etc).

+Work in progress ...
+ Todo: change F-layer layout
+       add descramble for _ACC and _DRA (will only do or Linux) *)

 - - -

 This keymap.c was edited from the default, LED support was copied/edited